Akronae/eslint-plugin-exception-handling/README.md

 - This plugin only checks for functions that might throw exceptions.
 It does not check for functions that might return a rejected promise.
 - Currently, only user-defined functions are checked.
 This means that built-in functions that might throw exceptions are not yet linted.
 I'm working on a feature for that, but it's quite a grind to list all the built-in functions that might throw exceptions.
 If you want to help feel free to open a PR.

-# TODO

-- Add an option to only lint if there is no function further up the stack with no try-catch, instead of linting if the direct calling function has no try-catch

 # Rules